 Whenever words are input into any design software package, the program ‘guesses’ how close the letters should be to each other.
 This is known as kerning.
-In the case of software it’s called ‘Auto’ Kerning.
-Problem is, these are only estimates and some software does it better than others, and accuracy often depends on the fonts you’re using.
-Off-the-rack kerning is often more accurate in ‘professional’ font sets than fonts available for download on ‘free font’ websites, but as kerning is almost always gauged visually, as opposed to driven by some formulaic algorithm, almost all font sets require a certain amount of ‘tweaking’ by hand.
+In the case of software it’s called ‘Auto’ kerning.
+Problem is, these are only estimates, some software does it better than others, and accuracy often depends on the fonts you’re using.
+Off-the-rack kerning is often more accurate in ‘professional’ type sets than those available for download on ‘free font’ websites, but as kerning is almost always gauged visually, as opposed to driven by some formulaic algorithm, almost all font sets require a certain amount of ‘tweaking’ by hand.

 #8: Throw in a ’swoosh’ for good measure.

-While clients and designers have generally clued into this one, there’s still the occasional outbreak (and some online logo design firms seem to be hopelessly addicted to slapping swooshes on everything from a dentist to pet shop logos.)
+While clients and designers have generally clued into this one, there’s still the occasional outbreak (and some firms seem to be hopelessly addicted to slapping swooshes on everything from a dentist to pet shop logos.)
 Swooshes (or swishes) were all the rage a few years ago (looked all high-techy and stuff) but now they’re a design element that translates exactly into “I dunno – didn’t have any other ideas.”
 I’ve seen logo portfolios that consist of one swooshy logo after another – for all practical purposes all these logos are identical and like the old TV series Dragnet, it’s just the names that have been changed.
 Not that we haven’t had issues ourselves.
 Hell, in the late 90s, we were guilty of adding a few swooshes here-and-there (okay, maybe more than a few) when the ‘dot-com’ boom was all the rage.
-In fact, The Logo Factory is credited with being the inspiration of Logo Hell – a look at the swoosh logo phenomenon that was first posted back in 1999.
-At some point the ‘thou shalt not swoosh’ was added to the TLF lexicon and while it took a little 12-step rehab, we’ve managed to stay on the ’swoosh’ wagon.
+In fact, The Logo Factory is credited with being the inspiration of Logo Hell – an entire webpage that looked at the swoosh phenomenon – that was first posted back in 1999 (now gone.)
+At some point the ‘thou shalt not swoosh’ was added to our studio and while it took a little 12-step rehab, we’ve managed to stay on the ’swoosh’ wagon.
 We still get the occasional client who wants us to ’swoosh up’ their logo, but we generally have the ‘thou shouldn’t really’ discussion at some point.
 Here’s a rule of thumb – a logo that features a ’swoosh’ today, will almost certainly be coming up for a redesign in a year or two (though some high profile logo redesigns managed to get that backwards.)
 Better to head the idea off at the pass from the get-go.
 A swoosh is definitely a logo to avoid.

 #7: Throw in the visual kitchen sink.